How Kaczyński ruined Poland, judges tell MEPs

 It has happened in Austria, where its president was a bit late leaving a restaurant by the evening curfew.

-But the way Kaczyński has been doing it - multiple times, in convoys of limousines, with his security entourage - showed he thinks that he is above the law and ordinary people, José Igreja Matos, the president of the European Association of Judges (EAJ) told MEPs in the civil liberties committee by videoconference on Monday (25 May).
+But the way Kaczyński has been doing it - multiple times, in limousine convoys, with his security detail - showed he thinks he is above the law and ordinary people, José Igreja Matos, the president of the European Association of Judges (EAJ) told MEPs in the civil liberties committee by videoconference on Monday (25 May).

-The fact a popular song satirising Kaczyński, called "Your pain is greater than ours", was made to disappear from public radio playlists is another sign of the new Poland, a member of the Polish judges' association, Iustitia, Joanna Hetnarowicz-Sikora, also said.
+The fact a popular song satirising Kaczyński, called "Your pain is greater than ours", was silenced on public radio is another sign of the new Poland, a member of the Polish judges' association, Iustitia, Joanna Hetnarowicz-Sikora, also said.

-The hearing was the latest in a long, long line of European Parliament meetings bemoaning what Kaczyński has done to the Polish judiciary since his party, Law and Justice (PiS), came to power in 2015.
+The committee hearing was the latest in a long, long line of European Parliament (EP) meetings bemoaning what Kaczyński has done to the Polish judiciary since his party, Law and Justice (PiS), came to power in 2015.

 The European Commission has also instigated court cases and triggered a sanctions process to try to halt his crackdown on independent judges.